A clown chef is not a food safety issue. Right?

 E3 could become more of a festival than a trade show and open itself up to the public for the first time, according to leaked plans.

 It’s always nice to see more of this: Football Manager 2020will come in a recyclable, eco-friendly cardboard packaging instead of a plastic case.

 Probably a very niche bit of news, but one I’ve hoped to see for a very long time: an official Twitch app is finally coming to the Apple TV.
 There’s an open beta going on at the moment.

 Don’t lose a Hearthstone Grandmasters match because you’re playing Auto Chess at the same time… which is exactly what this guy did.

 That’s it for this edition.

 Thanks for reading Checkpoint.
-If you enjoyed it, please tell your gamer friends about it — you’ll be helping me keep this newsletter growing and going, and they could win a copy of Black Ops 4.
-And don’t forget to follow us on social media to receive interesting gaming updates throughout the week:
+If you enjoyed reading, please let your gamer friends know about it — keeping Checkpoint growing helps me keep it going.
+And don’t forget to follow us (okay, me.
+It’s just me here) on social media:

 Hit reply on this email to send me feedback about Checkpoint, or just say hello.
 I’m always happy to hear from subscribers.